 }

-Note a few interesting points here: first, Done is called to track the goroutine termination right before the loop function returns.
-Then, the previously loose error now goes into the Fatal Tomb method, flagging the goroutine as dying.
-Finally, the channel send was tweaked so that it doesn't block in case the goroutine is dying for whatever reason.
+Note a few interesting points here: first, there’s now an error result as conventional to any Go function or method that can fail.
+Then, the previously loose error is now returned, flagging the reason for the goroutine termination.
+Finally, the channel send was tweaked so that it doesn’t block in case the goroutine is dying for whatever reason.

-A Tomb has both Dying and Dead channels, which are closed when the Tomb state changes accordingly.
+A Tomb has both Dying and Dead channels returned by the respective methods, which are closed when the Tomb state changes accordingly.
 These channels enable explicit blocking until the state changes, and also to selectively unblock select statements in those cases, as done above.

 With the loop modified as above, a Stop method can trivially be introduced to request the clean termination of the goroutine synchronously from outside: